zunkelty/zunkelty/README.md

 -------

-📊 A breakdown of all development I've done in the last week
+📊 A breakdown of everything I've done in the last week

 <!--START_SECTION:waka-->
 ```text